CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 You will see four sections:

 - Ongoing: Shows a list of ongoing tasks with deadlines.
-Recurring tasks will be in red.
+Recurring tasks will have a tag "R" attached to it.
 - Floating: Shows a list of tasks without deadlines.
 - Completed: Shows a list of completed tasks.
 - Command: Displays the results of a command and contains the command box.